 Individual counseling is usually done by appointment except in emergencies.
 With rare exception, individual counseling sessions last 45 minutes.

-Members of the SJU community can and do seek individual counseling to:
+SJU students can and do seek individual counseling to:

 - increase self-confidence